-a.
-Reserves policy
+b.
+Reserves Policy

-The trustees are aware of the requirement to balance current and future needs and always aim to set a balanced budget with annual income balancing annual expenditure.
-A reserves policy was approved by the Board on 11th January 2017.
-The trustees monitor estimated year-end carry forward figures via the receipt of management accounts.
-The budget plan identifies how any carry forward will be allocated in the plan for the following academic year, including the identification of any funds earmarked for a specific project or purpose.
+A reserves policy was approved by the board of trustees on 11th July 2018.
+The trustees are aware of the requirement to balance current and future needs and always aim to set a balanced budget with annual income balancing annual expenditure unless a specific planned used of brought forward reserves is being made for investment in trust development.
+The trustees monitor estimated year-end reserves figures via the receipt of monthly management accounts.
+The budget plan identifies how any reserves will be allocated in the plan for the following academic year, including the identification of any funds earmarked for a specific project or purpose.

-The Trust's current level of free reserves (total funds less the amount held in fixed assets and restricted funds) is £578,272.
-This has been built up from a mixture of balances transferred from the predecessor school and donations made to the school.
+The Trust's current level of free reserves (total funds less the amount held in fixed assets and restricted funds) is £508,137.
+This has been built up from a mixture of balances transferred from the predecessor school, an increase in high needs funding received from the LA, an increase in the pupil numbers on roll and donations made to the school.
 The trustees ensure that all reserves are deployed effectively and for maximum impact, and have plans to utilise surplus funds to grow and expand the trust while holding a reasonable level of funds as a contingency for unexpected events.